 I thank you.
 We all have a country to build.

-Trevor Vusumuzi Ncube is a Zimbabwean born entrepreneur who is the founder, owner and executive chairman of two newspapers in Zimbabwe, namely the Zimbabwe Independent and The Standard.
-He is also the owner of Munn Marketing which is magazine and newspaper distribution company in Zimbabwe,...
+Trevor Vusumuzi Ncube is a journalist, show host and Zimbabwean entrepreneur.
+He is the founder, owner, and executive chairman of Alpha Media Holdings and show host of In Conversation With Trevor.
+He is also the former owner of the Mail & Guardian Media Group (South...
 Read More About Trevor Ncube

 Alpha Media Holdings (AMH) is a media company in Zimbabwe which publishes newspapers and internet publications.
 It is one of the 3 large media companies in Zimbabwe, the others being Zimpapers and Associated Newspapers of Zimbabwe (ANZ).
 AMH was founded and is currently owned by...
 Read More About Alpha Media Holdings